 Lead support for High Line Art comes from Amanda and Don Mullen.
 Major support for High Line Art is provided by Shelley Fox Aarons and Philip E. Aarons, The Brown Foundation, Inc. of Houston, and Charina Endowment Fund.
 High Line Art is supported, in part, with public funds from the New York City Department of Cultural Affairs in partnership with the New York City Council, under the leadership of Speaker Corey Johnson.

-Hannah Levy, Retainer is made possible, in part, by an in-kind donation from Fondazione Henraux.
+Hannah Levy, Retainer is made possible, in part, by an in-kind donation from Henraux Foundation.